MitoMonkey/MoveX/readme.md

 ## Deployment
 * <!--`git push heroku master`-->
+Simply push to the master branch on github

 ## Things that could still be improved
 * Currently a user who is logged in could, given he has the username of another user, edit their profile.
 This can be fixed by adding a check if the `req.params.Username` is equal to the logged in `Username`.
 But the issue is handled in the frontend.